ginstrom/paladin-novel/cline_docs/characters.md

 # Cast of Characters

 ## Gond
 *   **Bio/Description:** A former mercenary betrayed by his comrades, Borin and Kael.
 He was drugged, sold into slavery, and branded on his forehead with a slave mark (two intertwined manacles).
+Initially driven by vengeance against his betrayers, Gond undergoes a profound spiritual transformation from revenge-seeking mercenary to protector-leader.
 Cynical and reluctant, he possesses an underlying sense of justice, resourcefulness, and is prone to internal monologues.
 A skilled fighter, capable of cold fury and decisive action.
-Destined to awaken as a paladin of Alyani, he exhibits a fundamental humanity that compels him to help those in need, despite his hardened exterior.
+Destined to awaken as a paladin of Alanyi, he exhibits a fundamental humanity that compels him to help those in need, despite his hardened exterior.
+His character arc demonstrates the shift from personal vengeance to divine mercy.
 *   **First Appearance:** Chapter 1
 *   **Key Actions/Events:**
     *   Wakes as a slave on a ship, recalls betrayal by Borin and Kael (Ch 1).